squireChuck/asset-projection-analysis/docs/overview.md

 - Update README for description, docs, running locally.
 Clean up docs
 - Data transform process
    - Given raw csv file from model run (aka Sheet CSV export) -> (mock) api call for data -> structured data for chart consumption
+- what is a comfortable size for rendering the charts vertically? should there be an option to toggle which chart is shown (market value, net yield, both?)
 - new name - project-scry? project-verify, -verifeye
 - allow renaming of Projections (show fileName, allow update of project name)
+- Anything marked in code?

 ## Learning